rudradave1/CareLog/README.md

 # CareLog — Offline-First Android Task App

+Offline-first Android task app demonstrating Room as source of truth, background sync with WorkManager, and conflict resolution.
+Built as a production-grade engineering portfolio project.

-CareLog is a **production-grade, offline-first Android application** built to demonstrate how modern Android apps handle **local persistence, background sync, and conflict resolution** reliably.
+CareLog is a production-grade, offline-first Android application built to demonstrate reliable local persistence, background synchronization, and conflict resolution.

-This project is intentionally scoped as an **engineering showcase**, not a consumer productivity app.
+The app uses Room as the single source of truth, supports manual and periodic sync via WorkManager, and resolves conflicts deterministically using timestamps.
+This project is intended as an engineering showcase rather than a consumer task app.

 ---

 ## ✨ Key Highlights